Trust-Anchor-Group/Community/Root/Community/ReplyToPost.md

 Title: Reply
-Description: This page allows you to send a public reply.
+Description: This page allows you to send a public reply to a post.
 Date: 2022-12-22
 Author: Peter Waher
 Master: Master.md